BADRKAC/in-quiz-questions/node.js/node.js-quiz.md

 Q26.What is the purpose of the path module?
--  to provide utilities to play with file and directory paths
+-  to provide utilities to play with file and directory paths <------ correct
 -  to provide utilities to add and remove files
 -  It is a retiring module.
 -  to provide utilities to test files